-Claman on Call: FBN’s Adam Shapiro with an after-hours web exclusive on the markets, Williams-Sonoma earnings, reports JPMorgan was attacked by hackers and Snapchat’s valuation.
+Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets and the proposed government rules for commercial drones.

 Akin Gump Strauss Hauer & Feld Advisor Michael Drobac and CyPhy Works CEO Helen Greiner discuss the FAA’s potential rules for commercial drone use.

 Bruce Turkel of Turkel Brands, Veronica Dagher of The Wall Street Journal and Scott Martin of United Advisor on the NFL picking Katy Perry to perform during Super Bowl XLIX’s halftime show.

 Veronica Dagher of The Wall Street Journal and Dan Shaffer of Shaffer Asset Management on Old Homestead’s $8,750 per person Thanksgiving dinner tab.

 Wall Street Journal Reporter Jack Nicas discusses the future of regulation in the drone industry.